15 Christmas things to do in New York City

 It is known as the Rockefeller Center Christmas Tree Lighting and follows a two-hour event in which several musical stars dance and sing Christmas carols for the crowds gathered in Rockefeller Plaza.

 Rockefeller Center at Christmas is a spectacle and attending the tree lighting has become a holiday tradition.
 The surrounding area is packed with people, so if you want to see it, my advice is to get there a few hours early to get a good spot.
-Be sure to wrap up warm because winter in the city is freezing and waiting for so long can freeze you like a snowman.
+Do wrap up warm, though, because winter in the city is freezing and waiting for so long can freeze you like a snowman.

 The show culminates with the lighting of the Rockefeller Center tree at around 10pm and the tree will remain lit from dusk to midnight until early January.
-Because it's the big day of the holidays, December 25 is lit all day.
+Because it's the big day of the holidays, the tree is lit all day on December 25.

 Buy tickets for the Top of the Rock